openvinotoolkit/open_model_zoo/demos/smart_classroom_demo/README.md

 # Smart Classroom Demo

 The demo demonstrates an example of joint usage of several neural networks to detect 3 basic actions (sitting, standing, raising hand) and recognize people by faces in the classroom environment.
-Sample uses Async API for action and face detection nets.
+The demo uses Async API for action and face detection nets.
 It allows to parallelize execution of face recognition and detection: while face recognition is running on one accelerator face and action detection could performed on other.
 The corresponding pre-trained models are delivered with the product:

 * `face-detection-retail-0004`, which is a primary detection network for finding faces.
 * `landmarks-regression-retail-0009`, which is executed on top of the results from the first network and outputs